-Delivered and set up in The Blue Room at Buckingham Palace
+delivered and set up by David in Buckingham Palace and Windsor Castle

 The Duke of York Prince Andrew & Miss Sarah Ferguson

 In February 1986 David had the honour of making The Royal Engagement Cake for The Duke of York Prince Andrew and Miss Sarah Ferguson.
 David free hand painted a portrait of the Royal Couple in food colour onto the Royal Icing coated cake surface.
 The rich fruit cake was decorated with Royal Icing free-hand piping finished with a Royal Icing rose.
 David was requested to deliver the Royal Engagement Cake to Buckingham Palace where it was presented to the Royal Couple.
 Shortly after the celebrations David received a letter from The Master of The Household at Buckingham Palace who expressed The Duke and his fiancé’s delight with the cake.

 In July 1986 David had the honour of making The Royal Wedding Cake for The Duke of York Prince Andrew and Miss Sarah Ferguson.
 Inspired by the society wedding styles of the late 19th century, David created a lavish 6 tiered Royal Icing design that stood over 7 feet tall.
 Decorated with over 6 layers of free hand over-piped Royal Icing patterns, the Royal Wedding creation was adorned with a cascading trail of fresh flowers.
 David was requested to deliver and set up the cake at Buckingham Palace.
 Shortly after the celebrations, David received a letter from The Master of The Household at Buckingham Palace who expressed The Duke and Duchess of York’s delight with The Royal Wedding Cake.
 David was informed that his creation had been viewed by Her Majesty The Queen and all of the Royal Family and their guests during The Wedding Breakfast.
 The Duke and Duchess also requested that David be presented an official photograph of The Royal Wedding Cake set up in ‘The Blue Room’ at Buckingham Palace where the Royal celebration took place.

 HRH Prince Edward & Miss Sophie Reece-Jones